thebaldgeek/thebaldgeek.github.io/C-Band.md

 I highly recommend you spend some time setting up this graph in either Node-RED or some other stable graphing software.
 You will need it running around the clock.
 This graph is critical to the ADSC ground station operator as it will show when the satellite is at the top of its orbit and at the bottom of its orbit and when the satellite is at the most left part and right part of its orbit.
 These are two very critical points of the orbit and you will be adjusting the dish at these points, so knowing ahead of time that you will need to setting an alarm for something like 3am and 3pm is very important.
-Optional, but to give you an idea of how important this whole orbit data is, here is a snip from the webpage status I have built to keep tabs on the dish and orbit data:
+Optional, but to give you an idea of how important this whole orbit data is, here is a snip from the webpage status I have built to keep tabs on the dish and orbit data.
+You don't have to go this hard-core, but I find it very important to know and see this data:

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/98wdishstatus.png" height="380">

 ## Auto update TLE
-Before we leave the graph / where is the satellite topic, its also critical that you are working with fresh TLE (Two Line Elements) for your satellite.
+Before we leave the graph / where is the satellite topic, its also critical that you are working with fresh TLE (Two Line Element) data for your satellite.
 By fresh, I have found that updating them every 24 hours is about right.
 I was doing it monthly for a while, but feel I have better 'lock' on the sat with 24 hour TLE.
 I have an example flow to get you started on this auto-update via Node-RED on the [autoTLE](autoTLE.md) page.
 ## Hardware BOM (Bill of materials)
-1 x 2 meter (6 foot) C-Band satellite dish (Can be larger, but not smaller) [eBay](https://www.ebay.com/b/c-band-dish/bn_7024908961)
+1 x 2 meter (6 foot) C-Band satellite dish (Can be larger, but not smaller) Try and find a used C-Band TV dish.
+They can be found 2nd hand cheap. [eBay](https://www.ebay.com/b/c-band-dish/bn_7024908961)
-1 x 75 ohm coax cable.
+1 x 75 ohm TV coax cable.
 Triple or quad shield, length for your installation.
 [Amazon](https://www.amazon.com/s?k=75+ohm+outdoor+coax+cable&ref=nb_sb_noss)
 1 x Feed horn / Low Noise Block (LNB) Titanium Lite.
 [Amazon](https://www.amazon.com/C-Band-C1W-PLL-lite-Wideband-Phase/dp/B00OMQKGAW)
 1 x power injector.
 18 to 21 volt DC for C-Band frequencies (Often called an SWM) [Amazon](https://www.amazon.com/s?k=swm+power+inserter&crid=1T4WJW5FWVNJC&sprefix=swm+power%2Caps%2C225&ref=nb_sb_ss_ts-doa-p_1_9)
 1 x RTLSDR v3 dongle.
 (Silver flatish one).
 Get the real thing from [RTL-SDR](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/)